NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7.3
+This minor maintenance update ensures scheduling restrictions are reflected in the date and time pickers.
+It also allows multiple email addresses to be used in location-specific admin notifications.

 #### 1.7.2
 This minor maintenance update fixes a bug with the integration with the Business Profile plugin.
 It also adds the new Email Templates addon to the list of available addons.